zgulde/cods/faq.md

 ```

 See the `HTTPS` section in the main README for more details

-## How do I deploy changes to my site?

-Short answer: push to your deployment remote.

-If you are working by yourself, add and commit your code, and push to the
-production remote.

-If you are working on a team project, you should pull down the most recent
-version of the master branch locally, and push that to your production remote.

-See also, "Can I redeploy my project without a `git push`?"

 ## Can I redeploy my project without a `git push`?
 ## I made a typo when setting up the database credentials.
 What do?